 Note: Mentees must also provide their current CV.

 - All applicants will be advised whether they have a place on the programme in Date TBC.

 Please note that an application for the Property Council Emerging Leaders Programme is not a guarantee of a placement.
 Once the initial application has been received, Property Council will contact you regarding the next phase of the process.

 - The programme is priced at $295 + GST for mentees.
 This fee is only charged upon successful application.

 - There is no charge to mentors to participate in the programme as they are generously giving up their time.

 - Being accepted in the programme is a great achievement, but with this comes an expectation of time commitment and responsibility to the programme.
 The minimum time requirement is one hour per month, ideally with a face to face meeting.
 Both mentees and mentors need to commit to the programme and be comfortable communicating with each other.

-For all queries or concerns, please contact:
+For all queries please contact: